saptarian/coinbase-clone/README.md

 ## The Overview 🛠

-This project was a number of task which involved myself in developing applications using the core technologies of Python, Flask, Redis, PostgreSQL, Tanstack's React-query, Tailwind CSS, React and Typescript with as minimum number as possible of dependency module.
+This project was a number of task which involved myself in developing applications using the core technologies of Python, Flask, Redis, PostgreSQL, Tanstack's React-query, Tailwind CSS, React and Typescript with as minimum-number as possible of dependency module.
 As well as to operating using the core technologies of Docker, bash script, production deployment, Hashicorp Consul, microservices, Nginx and more.
 The project lasted 120 working days without using any AI tools.
 This was both a practicing and a learning experience.

 ### My motivation for building this:

 Initially, I was interested in building an application related to finance, which is currently trending.
 The idea was to create a simplified version of an existing app.
 But why choose Coinbase?
 Although I’m not a Coinbase user and haven’t actively used similar apps before, especially for crypto transactions, this presented a new challenge for me: understanding the world of cryptocurrency.
 Another challenge arose when I discovered that Coinbase is inaccessible in my country.
 While direct access wasn’t crucial, I needed an overview of the app’s functionalities.
 My solution involved searching for screen captures on Google Images and watching YouTube videos to understand the latest interface and key actions, like transactions.
-VPNs weren’t very helpful since registration required identity verification and phone numbers from supported countries.
+VPNs weren’t very helpful since registration required identity verification and phone number from supported countries.
 Lastly, I refrained from inspecting any code on the Coinbase website, opting instead to mimic what I observed—similar but not identical.
 Overall, this project served as both a learning experience and a portfolio piece for me.

 ## UI/UX ✨

 The UI/UX design was heavily inspired by [Coinbase](https://www.coinbase.com/explore) especially their explore and dashboard pages.
-The UI has made as close as possible to the Coinbase web application by view and navigating their web application.
+The UI has made looking as close as possible to the Coinbase web application by view and navigating their web application.
-I restricted myself from inspecting any code on their website.
-I still don't know which webfont and color codes they used.
+I restricted myself from inspecting any code on their website and still don't know which webfont and color codes they used.

 ## Features ✨

-- Secure user authentication using JWT token and BCrypt
+- Secure user authentication
-- Personal dashboard displaying current asset holdings, transaction history and more
+- Dashboard preview asset holdings, transaction history and more
-- Personal dashboard displaying identity, profile and more
+- Personal dashboard, identity, profile and settings
-- Real-time and historical price data in USD and top most used world currency
+- Real-time and historical price data in USD and a few currencies
-- Thousands real world active cryptocurrencies available
+- Thousands real world active cryptocurrencies
 - Capability to simulate real time cryptocurrency trades with real time market price
 - Line charts display price data over time
-- Lightweight and fast application using cache in browser and backend (Redis)
+- Lightweight and fast by using cache in client (browser) and backend server (Redis)
-- Highly scalable using docker swarm or kubernetes
+- Highly scalable
 - Configurable Rate limiter
-- In production, dev team can change application config easily and the applications will reload auatomagicaly
+- In production, dev-team can change config by execute a single command then the app will reload auatomagicaly with new config
-- Idempotency order workflow, to avoid user accidentaly pay twice for same order
+- Idempotency concept to avoid user accidentaly pay twice for same order
 - Search any cryptocurrencies by string is optimized
 - Heavily responsive design built with Tailwind CSS
 - SPA/Single page application (CSR)
 - Strongly typed React components with TypeScript
-- Cryptocurrencies pagination
+- Cryptocurrencies big-table pagination
-- Cryptocurrencies infinity scroll
+- Cryptocurrencies big-table infinity scroll
 - Automatically log out users after a period of inactivity